-For top efficiency, you should mix the boric acid roach killer with condensed milk creating a thick paste that’s highly attractive to the roaches.
-This will help confuse some roaches and bugs that will readily avoid eating some roach baits with a specific smell, color or shape.
+It would help if you mixed the boric acid roach killer with condensed milk, creating a thick paste that’s highly attractive to top efficiency roaches.
+This will help confuse some roaches and bugs that will readily avoid eating some roach baits with a specific smell, color, or shape.

-This roach powder offers high-efficiency rates where you can see dead roaches in like 2 days after you’ve applied in the right locations.
+This roach powder offers high-efficiency rates where you can see dead roaches two days after being applied in the right locations.

 Harris Boric Acid works

 The cockroaches will be dead in the next 48 hours after getting into contact with the boric acid.
-As noted above, the chemical has a long residue effect lasting even for like 5 days.
+As noted above, the chemical has a long residue effect lasting even for five days.

-You’ll need to treat the areas that are difficult areas to reach such as under the sofa set, on countertops, in cupboards, and under the refrigerators.
+You’ll need to treat the areas that are difficult to reach, such as under the sofa set, on countertops, in cupboards, and under the refrigerators.
 Harris Boric Acid is EPA registered, which means it’s suitable and safe for home use.

 Is Boric Acid roach killer Safe for Humans & Pets?

-Therefore, roach acid will be safe around pets and humans if its in low dosages.
+Therefore, roach acid will be safe around pets and humans if it’s in low dosages.
 Further, boric acid causes no carcinogenic impacts on the roaches.
-However, boric acid powder must not be used near breastfeeding or nursing women.
+However, the boric acid powder must not be used near breastfeeding or nursing women.

-Therefore, when doing the boric acid application, you’ll need to wear protective goggles and gloves to safeguard and block your eyes, mouth, and nose.
-However, exposure even to low levels of boric acid may cause hives, rashes, burning sensation on your nasal passages and dry throat.
+Therefore, when making the boric acid application, you’ll need to wear protective goggles and gloves to safeguard and block your eyes, mouth, and nose.
+However, exposure to low levels of boric acid may cause hives, rashes, burning sensation on your nasal passages, and dry throat.